TRC Online Learning Community

 Colloquium

-is our gathering place in the Second Life virtual world.
-The Colloquium is a virtual conference center where STEM educators in avatar form can gather for informal networking or to attend an online presentation.
-Our conference center is located on The University of Texas Second Life island.
-Instructions for participating in this virtual environment will be rolled out soon.
+The TOLC Mountain Campus is our gathering place in the Second Life virtual world.
+The campus provides virtual meeting venues where STEM educators in avatar form can gather for informal networking or to attend an online presentation.
+The TOLC Mountain Campus is located centrally within The University of Texas state-wide Second Life initiative.
+Instructions for participating in this virtual environment can be found here.

-The STEM Colloquium provides several provides several venues for getting together in Second Life, Including:
+The TOLC Mountain Campus provides several provides several venues for getting together in Second Life, Including:

 TRC Logo